What Happened to Ginger Smith: Artistry

 Telling someone to stop an interest that their DNA is surviving on….

-studying rocks, dogs, or dance patterns - is a yeah no.
+studying rocks, dogs, or dance patterns - or the only kind of job they could do, is a yeah no.

 . . .

-Monotropism, attachment, stupidity, destiny or all of them combiner — for whatever reason, the theatrical soul contract wasn't done yet.
+For whatever reason — monotropism, attachment, stupidity, sacred contract, or all of them — the theatrical soul contract wasn't done yet.

 In 2017, I moved to New York City, a 3rd time,